 You progress from participating in existing research programs within the department to formulating an original program of investigation.
 The specific timetable for this progression depends on your prior experience.

 Extensive research opportunities and facilities are available through Mayo Clinic's Department of Radiology.
 You are assigned an adviser from the department based on your research interest.
-The adviser may be changed during the fellowship at the option of the committee.
+The adviser may be changed during the fellowship.

 Individual research projects require advocacy and supervision by a staff member of the Department of Radiology — usually the adviser, but not always.
 In general, written plans for individual projects are submitted to the department research committee for assistance.